Essential guide to working from home

-Working from home allows parents to do school pick-ups and drop offs without a great rush as they don’t then have to commute.
+Working from home allows parents to do school pick-ups and drop offs without a great rush as they don’t then have to commute (at time of writing, the majority of schools are closed).
 Our staff with older children say their kids enjoy the fact that a parent is at home; they have a quick after-school chat and break, then everyone gets back to their own pursuits.

 Not paying for after-school care or breakfast clubs can save a lot of cash, and gives valuable extra time with children at the beginning and end of the day, when you would have been commuting.

 Being able to easily go for a lunchtime run or dog walk is a huge benefit of homeworking.
 You can also easily have a post-run shower and start again refreshed.
 This is great for mental health, and a less stressed work life.
 Getting little home jobs done during the day lowers work-life stress, too.

 Having home comforts nearby makes the working day more enjoyable, even if it’s as simple as using your own coffee maker, a warm pet sleeping at your feet, or the chance to wear more informal clothes.

 Having travel workers at home means less need for big office space, which saves a company money.
 It also allows the company to have a wider reach when hiring.